Nicholas Myburgh: Mayor of Swellendam

 Prior to the 2016 Local Government Elections (LGE), Myburgh was selected to be the DA's mayoral candidate for Swellendam again.
 The DA won an outright majority on the council, the first time in the municipality's history that a single party had won a majority of seats on the council.
 Myburgh was re-elected as Executive Mayor.

-Myburgh formerly served as chairman of the Swellendam Heritage Association and as the chairman of the DA's Swellendam Constituency Committee, and is currently a member of the Provincial Executive Committee (PEC) of the DA.
-Myburgh formerly served on the DA's Provincial Disciplinary Committee as well as the Board of Trustees of the Drostdy Museum.
+Myburgh formerly served as chairman of the Swellendam Heritage Association and as the chairman of the DA's Swellendam Constituency Committee.
+He is also a former member of the DA's Provincial Executive Committee (PEC), the DA's Provincial Disciplinary Committee (PDC) as well as the Board of Trustees of the Drostdy Museum.

-Myburgh resigned as Executive Mayor and as a Councillor on 7 September 2021.
-Member of the Mayoral Committee (MMC) and the DA's mayoral candidate for the 2021 Local Government Elections Francois Du Rand was elected to replace him as mayor.
+Myburgh resigned as Executive Mayor and as a Councillor on 7 September 2021 in order to take up a seat in Parliament.
+A member of the Mayoral Committee and the DA's mayoral candidate for the 2021 Local Government Elections Francois Du Rand was elected to replace him as mayor.

 Parliamentary career

 Myburgh had stood unsuccessfully for election to the National Assembly in 2019.
 In September 2021, the DA announced that Myburgh would take up ex-DA MP Phumzile van Damme's seat in the National Assembly.
 He was sworn in on 8 September 2021, and serves on the Portfolio Committee for Water and Sanitation.

 Myburgh delivered his Maiden Speech on Friday 13 May 2022 during a virtual session of Parliament.
 He pointed out that the looming water crisis in the country is potentially far more serious than the failure of Escom, the state-owned national electricity supply company.
 He said "the DA wants the Department of Water & Sanitation to succeed because we want South Africa to succeed!".
 He concluded his speech by saying that the best investment the government can make is to ensure that every household and business in the country has reliable access to potable water.

+Myburgh was re-elected as a member of the National Assembly during the 2024 National and Provincial Elections.
+On 1 April 2025 he was sworn in as a member of the Joint Standing Committee on Intelligence (JSCI) which performs the oversight role in relation to the country's intelligence services.